Aembit/terraform-provider-aembit/docs/data-sources/credential_providers.md

 Read-Only:

 - `audience` (String) Audience for GCP Workload Identity Federation configuration of the Credential Provider.
-- `oidc_issuer` (String) OIDC Issuer for AWS IAM Identity Provider configuration of the Credential Provider.
+- `oidc_issuer` (String) OIDC Issuer for GCP Workload Identity Federation configuration of the Credential Provider.
 - `service_account` (String) Service Account email of the GCP Session credentials requested by the Credential Provider.